Privacy notice for clients and 3rd parties

 - Additional information around the nature of your role, this may include qualifications and experience that you wish to tell us about,

-- Photographs taken at events,
+- Photographs taken at events (exceptions in Spain and Germany),

 - Hobbies and interests,